Rechenmaschine/WOKO-Discord-Webhook/README.md

 Checking https://woko.ch for new rooms so you don't have to.

 WIP: may or may not receive an update.
+This project was rushed so that it works.
+Feel free to send me a pull request though!